Manuscript wishlist

 -A League of their Own (the Amazon Prime show)

--I’m a HUGE Broadway/musical person (some favorites are Fun Home, Waitress, RENT, Tick…Tick…Boom!, Wicked, Come From Away, Phantom of the Opera, Wicked)
+-I’m a HUGE Broadway/musical person (some favorites are Fun Home, Waitress, RENT, Tick…Tick…Boom!, Wicked, Hadestown, Come From Away, Phantom of the Opera)